EnergyModelsX/EnergyModelsCompliance.jl/docs/src/manual/use.md

 However, if a developer provide new methods for their developed node, it is possible to ignore the warnings.
 An example is given by the function [`opex_fixed`](@extref EnergyModelsBase.opex_fixed).
 This function is only called in the function [`constraints_opex_fixed`](@extref EnergyModelsBase.constraints_opex_fixed).
-Hence, if you do not use the function, you can ignore the warning
+Hence, if you do not use the function, you can ignore the warning.

 ### [Test case](@id man-use-concepts-test)